Towards Practical Multi-label Causal Discovery in High-Dimensional Event Sequences via One-Shot Graph Aggregation: Structural Fusion of Markov Boundaries

 A naive fusion approach, such as taking the simple union of all edges \(E = \bigcup^m_{k=1} E^\sigma_k\) works iff the Oracle models yield the perfect CI-tests in Phase 1 and thus the local graphs \(\mathbb{G}^k\) are faithful to \(p(x,y)\) (\cite{consensus_bn_jose}, Theorem 4.).
 Here, the ordering \(\sigma\) doesn't matter since we are dealing with Markov Boundaries.
 Moreover, \(G^*\) is naturally a DAG because we considered previously that outcome labels are solely explained by events, which simplifies acyclicity.
 We define the Bernoulli variable \(Z^{k}_{i,j}\) for each potential edge \((X_i \rightarrow Y_j)\) within each sequence \(S^k_l\):

-Under the Oracle Models assumption (A\ref{assumption:oracle}), our one-shot discovery phase acts as a perfect conditional independence tester.
+Under the Oracle Models assumption (A\ref{assumption:oracle}), our one-shot discovery phase serves as a perfect conditional-independence tester.
 Consequently, the detection of an edge in a local graph \(\mathbb{G}_k\) corresponds precisely to a true causal dependency in the global graph \(\mathbb{G}^*\).
 The probability of this event \(P(Z^k_{i,j} = 1)\) is therefore the true marginal probability of the edge's existence, which we denote as \(\pi_{i,j}\).

 The empirical frequency, \(\hat{\pi}_{i,j}(m)\), of the edge \((X_i \rightarrow Y_j)\) after observing \(m\) sequences is the sample mean of these i.i.d Bernoulli variables \( \hat{\pi}_{i,j}(m) = \frac{1}{m}\sum_{k=1}^{m} Z_{ij}^{k}\).
 By the Law of Large Numbers (LLN), as the number of i.i.d sequences \(m\) tends to infinity, the empirical frequency converges in probability to the true expected value of the random variable: